The New England Fluency Therapy Program

 The New England Fluency Therapy program is an integrated approach for treating children and adults who stutter.
 The program integrates both stuttering modification and fluency shaping strategies in order to address the complex nature of the stuttering and human behavior.

-The Children/Teen program is 15 days in length and meets five days a week from 8:30 a.m. - 3:30 p.m.
-The Adult program is 12 days in length and meets 8:30 - 4:00, Monday - Saturday.
+The Children/Teen program is a 15 day program that meets in person, five days a week from 9:00 a.m. - 3:30 p.m.
 All programs are conducted at Emerson College in Boston and are led by Ms. DiGrande with assistance from graduate level clinicians.
 Groups are typically comprised of six participants, ensuring a high staff to client ratio.

 Treatment is multifaceted and helps clients develop an awareness of the physical, emotional, and cognitive components of their own stuttering.
 Participants first identify and become desensitized to moments of stuttering and listener reactions in order to begin the process of changing strongly held beliefs about themselves and their stuttering.
 Our clients are then taught to physically reconstruct the motor behaviors that facilitate fluent speech.
 And finally, participants are given numerous opportunities, both inside and outside the clinical setting, to transfer their newly established skills.
 For example, clients make well over 100 phone calls, ask questions of store clerks in shopping centers, and present a final speech to family, friends, and other invited guests.

 The program design encourages the use of one's own internal resources, especially in challenging speaking situations, and incorporates the use of mindfulness meditation to foster and deepen self-awareness and self-acceptance.
 Individuals are assisted in making alterations in their attitudes and belief systems in order to support the physical changes (fluency) that occur as a result of therapy.
 Educational counseling sessions for parents are scheduled weekly to assist with the home program.